weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 ### Supervised Fine-Tuning of Spider

 Perhaps more practically is to use Spider in tandem with Supervised Learning.
-Again, the general procedure for labeling datasets like this is to (1) show a labeler some context, like a passage and then (2) have the labeler derive a question, answer pair from the context.
+Again, the general procedure for labeling datasets like this is to (1) show a labeler some context, like a passage and then (2) have the labeler derive a question/answer pair from the context.
 The training dataset is then to align questions with the originally presented passage.

-An interesting question with this is: How many questions do we need to label?
+An interesting question with this approach is: How many questions do we need to label?
 Spider further provides a benefit here, greatly reducing the number of examples needed for strong Transfer Learning performance.
 As described by the Ram et al., “Spider fine-tuned on 128 examples is able to outperform all other baselines when they are trained on 1024 examples”.
 The image below presents the results of Supervised Fine-tuning with 128 examples, 1024 examples, and the full dataset.

 ![Fine-tuning comparison - data](/img/blog/self-supervised-retrieval/fine-tuning-comparison-data.jpg)